Iochem/typescript-leveling/README.md

 # 🚀 TypeScript Leveling — Treining and e mini projects
-This repository has the purpose of documenting my evolution in **TypeScript**, creation of several practices training and small projects  (organized by difficulty level), exploring different concepts,testing my skills.
+This repository has the purpose of documenting my evolution in **TypeScript**, creation of several of concept-based examples and small projects (organized by difficulty level), exploring different concepts,testing my skills over time.

 ## 🎯 objectives
 - Consolidate programming logic fundamentals.